EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

-##### Computing the exposure coefﬁcient
+###### Computing the exposure coefﬁcient
-The set of automorphisms constitutes a group described by the coarsest equitable partition of the vertices.
-Each subset appearing in the partition contains vertices that can be substituted one for the other in an automorphism
+The set of automorphisms constitutes a group described by the coarsest **equitable partition** of the vertices.
+Each subset appearing in the partition contains vertices that can be substituted one for the other in an automorphism.

-**Nauty algorithm**: iteratively derives the partition.<br />
+**Nauty algorithm**: iteratively derives the partition.

 Probability of identifying a vertex in partition $C: 1/ \vert C \vert$.
 Exposure with equitable partition of $n$ elements over a total number of $m: n/m$